How to Pass The Police Scotland interview

 A word of caution when answering this, read the question!
 It’s pretty easy here to go off on a tangent and reel off a big list of qualities that actually have nothing to do with the police service.
 Remember, you need to keep it relevant, and link your qualities back to what the police are looking for.

-TOPICS COVERED IN THIS INTERVIEW BOOK INCLUDE:
+TOPICS COVERED IN THIS INTERVIEW RESOURCE INCLUDE:

 1. THE POLICE SCOTLAND CORE COMPETENCIES